-JCTC authors are encouraged to submit images to be considered for use on the journal's front cover or Supplementary Covers at the time of the submission of their revised manuscript.
+Langmuir authors are encouraged to submit images to be considered for use on the journal's front cover or Supplementary Covers at the time of the submission of their revised manuscript.
 If your article is accepted for publication, your suggestion may also be selected for use on one of the journal's covers.
 If your art is selected for front cover, ACS will send you information about how to request one complimentary 18" by 24" printed poster featuring your work.
 Images chosen for the front cover will be published at no cost to the author.

-Cover image submissions should be colorful and visually engaging, with minimal text.
+Cover image submissions should be scientifically and visually exciting.
+Colorful images without text or structures are preferred.
 The cover image should not resemble a graphical abstract or data figure, but rather should be an artistic and scientifically accurate representation of the manuscript.
+For examples of cover art designs, please refer to recent issues.

 Image files should be submitted as TIF, JPG, PNG or EPS files with a resolution of at least 300 dpi for pixel-based images.
-Images should be 6.79 in × 7.10 in. (or 17.25 cm × 18.03 cm).
+Images should be 8.19 in \times 10.00 in. (or 20.80 cm \times 25.40 cm).
+Please note that the journal title will cover the top 2.5 in.
+(6.35 cm) of the image.
 Authors should submit the cover image, along with a short, clear legend (less than 50 words) explaining the image, as supplementary files to ACS Paragon Plus with their revised manuscript.